Bioban® P-1487 Antimicrobial

 Principal: Lanxess MPP

-Functions: Anti-Microbial Agent, Antimicrobial Agent
+Functions: Anti-Microbial Agent, Antimicrobial Agent, Biocide, Biocide

 End Uses: Die Cast Lubricants, Metalworking Fluids, Mold Release Agents, Straight Oil Metalworking Fluids